FAH101 Introduction to Art

 FAS270 Visual Communication

 An introduction to forms of visual communication in contemporary society, highlighting the creative, informative, and persuasive images in print media, computer graphics, and publishing.
+Students are introduced to Adobe Photoshop and Illustrator software.
 Lecture and studio projects.
 Materials fees charged.
 (Formerly FA278)

 FAS272 Digital Art & Imaging I